-- These codes are used to report imaging guidance for needle placement during biopsy, aspiration, and other percutaneous procedures. - They represent the radiological supervision and interpretation of the procedure and are often billed in conjunction with surgical procedure codes. - For example, CPT[®] 77012 is reported when CT guidance is used to place the needle for a conventional arthrogram. - Only codes representing percutaneous surgical procedures should be billed with CPT[®] 77012 and CPT[®] 77021.
-It is inappropriate to use with surgical codes for open, excisional, or incisional procedures. - CPT[®] 77021 (MR guidance for needle placement) is not an appropriate code for breast biopsy. - CPT[®] 19085 would be appropriate for the first breast biopsy site and CPT[®] 19086 would be appropriate for additional concurrent biopsies.
+- These codes are used to report imaging guidance for needle placement during biopsy, aspiration, and other percutaneous procedures. - They represent the radiological supervision and interpretation of the procedure and are often billed in conjunction with surgical procedure codes. - For example, CPT® 77012 is reported when CT guidance is used to place the needle for a conventional arthrogram. - Only codes representing percutaneous surgical procedures should be billed with CPT® 77012 and CPT® 77021.
+It is inappropriate to use with surgical codes for open, excisional, or incisional procedures.

-Breast Imaging Guidelines (For Ohio Only): CSRAD002OH.B United Healthcare Community Plan Coverage Determination Guideline Effective: February 1, 2024 Page 26 of 87
+Breast Imaging Guidelines (For Ohio Only): CSRAD002OH.CPage 28 of 91UnitedHealthcare Community Plan Coverage Determination GuidelineEffective: November 15, 2024Proprietary Information of United Healthcare.
+Copyright© 2024 United Healthcare Services, Inc.Effective: November 15, 2024